yashwiai/ood_detection/README.md

 This OOD Detection library was built in a jupyter notebook with proper documentation and test cases.
-These test cases are verified before they are published to Github Pages, PyPi, Conda etc.
+These test cases are verified before they are published to GitHub Pages, PyPi, Conda, etc.

-I’ve written down a [NBDev Tutorial](https://yashwiai.github.io/ood_detection/tutorial.html) explaining the thought process of Jeremy Howard and folks at FastAI behind building it.
-The tutorial covers about how to get started, important functions and description of those I used with the issues I faced while exploring the tool for the first time.
+I’ve written down a [NBDev Tutorial](https://yashwiai.github.io/ood_detection/tutorial.html) explaining the thought process of Jeremy Howard and the folks at FastAI behind building it.
+The tutorial covers how to get started, important functions, and a description of those I used with the issues I faced while exploring the tool for the first time.

 ## Acknowledgements

-Special thanks to **[Yugam Tiwari](https://www.linkedin.com/in/tiwari-yugam)** for explaining the code he has written for the OODMetric and helping me packaging in the library.
+Special thanks to **[Yugam Tiwari](https://www.linkedin.com/in/tiwari-yugam)** for explaining the code he has written for the OODMetric and for helping me with packaging the library.

 Thanks to **[Soma Dhavala](https://in.linkedin.com/in/somasdhavala)** for coming up with the idea to prepare NBDev Tutorial and helping with